Home Program Faculty Register Camp Info FAQ Misc. Contact Us

 Teacher and Accompanist Greg and Jere Canote, from Seattle, WA, are as renowned for their affable attitudes and humor as they are for their music.
 Greg on fiddle, and Jere on guitar, and both on banjo ukes, perform zany concerts, play for dances, lead songs, and promote a good time!
 The twin brothers started singing soon after they were born and haven't closed their mouths since.
 They spent their early years in California's Sacramento Valley, inventing songs with their father at the piano and tagging along with their parents' folk and square dance group.
 They honed their skills performing in many bands and discovered old-time music in the mid 1970s.
 In 1978 they attended the Festival of American Fiddle Tunes in Port Townsend, WA, and eventually became frequent teachers there.
 After touring the country with dance caller and singer Sandy Bradley for four years, they returned to the Northwest for a thirteen year stint on Seattle's National Public Radio show, "Sandy Bradley's Potluck," as Sandy's affable side-kicks.
 The rigors of finding new material for a weekly radio show kept the twins on their toes, mining and performing gems of American music of the past as well as writing new songs in those styles.

-Director Peter Langston will play anything with strings on it (even the banjo!).
+Director Peter Langston will play anything with strings on it (guitar, mandolin, bass, dobro, even the banjo!).
 He has played in bands on both the East Coast (Metropolitan Opry, Wretched Refuse) and the West Coast (Puddle City, Entropy Service, Portland Zoo), and has performed with such notables as Doc Watson, Bill Keith, Reverend Gary Davis, Tony Trischka, Clark Terry, Peter Rowan, Missy Raines, Chill Wills, Alison Brown, Johnny Gimble, Molly Tuttle, and Mike Seeger.
 He appears regularly with bluegrass/Americana bands 3 Play Ricochet and The Rumblestrip Drifters.
 Peter has led a double life as a musician and a computer whiz and has taught computer science, audio recording, and songwriting at the college level.

 Teacher Mick Nicholson started out as a tuba player, and was a member of the Bremerton Symphony for 6 years.
 While a Navy musician in the 1970s, he led several jazz and rock bands as an electric bassist touring thoughout the Pacific.
 In order to concentrate on the upright bass, Mick joined the Washington, DC Navy Band in 1984, culminating with a four year stint in the navy's premier Country/Bluegrass group, "Country Current."
 Mick moved back home to the Northwest in 1995 and quickly became an active player in the local acoustic music scene.
 Comfortable with a wide variety of styles, he has gigged with artists ranging from Vince Gill to Dizzy Gillespie.
 Presently, he is a member of "Me and the Boys" (bluegrass), "The Don Alverson Quintet" (jazz and dixieland), and "The Less Paulish Trio" (Django on steroids).
 In addition, Mick freelances as an electric and acoustic bassist and teaches at various band camps and workshops.
 He also plays a mean tuba, though he does not endorse or receive any remuneration from the Mean Tuba Company.